The government has extended the transport relief package until 30 June 2023.

-The government's temporary transport relief package, which includes reductions in fuel excise duty (FED), road user charges (RUC) and public transport fares, was announced on 14 March to support New Zealanders through the current global energy crisis, exacerbated by the war in Ukraine.
+The package, which includes reductions in fuel excise duty (FED), road user charges (RUC) and public transport fares, was announced in March 2022 to support New Zealanders through the global energy crisis.

 Road user charges (RUC) temporary reduction scheme

-A 25 cents a litre cut in FED came into effect on 15 March 2022, which reduces the price of petrol at the pump by 25 cents a litre.
-This reduction will apply until 31 January 2023.
+A 25 cents a litre cut in FED came into effect in March 2022, which reduced the price of petrol at the pump by 25 cents a litre.
+This reduction now applies until 30 June 2023.

 Half-price public transport fares, which have been in place since April 2022, will end on 30 June 2023.